argentsea/docfx/tutorials/quickstart1.md

 ## 5. Call a Stored Procedure or Function

-Create one more class, called *SubscriberStore*.
+Your application needs a repository class to actually retrieve the data.
+In the sample application, this is called the *SubscriberStore*.
 This is the class that will call the database stored procedure or function and return the specified subscriber.
+If you are creating your own project, you need to construct something similar.

 # [SQL Server](#tab/tabid-sql)

-Our very simple stored procedure can be something like this:
+In the simple [QuickStart](https://github.com/argentsea/quickstarts/blob/master/QuickStart1.Sql/QuickStart1.Sql/Sql/SetupDB.sql), the stored procedure looks like this:

 ```SQL
 CREATE PROCEDURE dbo.GetSubscriber (@SubscriberId int)